jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/Access-control.md

 - referer blacklist: It does not allow access of the rule-compliant request; referer white list: allows access of the rule-compliant request
 - Allows direct access to the resource URL through the browser: Whether to allow request access without the referer field (it currently only supports no referer field and the follow-up support of scenarios where the referer field is blank)
 - Only one of the referer black and white list configurations can take effect.
-When the white list is selected, the rule and the “Allow the direct sample resource URL through the browser" cannot be both blank
+When the white list is selected, the rule and the “Allow the direct access resource URL through the browser" cannot be both blank
 - Support multiple referer configurations, up to 50, and cannot be repeated
 - Support extensive domain name rule configuration